CHEM-PHYS-X684/QuantumSoftware/Math Review.md

 \ket{\sigma} = \sum_{i=1}^Nc_i\ket{v_i}.
 $$

+A vector can be thought of as a discretized function.
+For instance, the $i^{th}$ component of a vector returns a number.
+Similarly, if we pass $i$ to the function $f(x)$ we also get a number back.

 In this form, the dot product (now consistently referred to as the inner product) is written as:[^cc]

 $$\braket{v\vert w} = \left(\ket{v}\right)^\dagger\cdot\ket{w} = \sum_i v_i^*w_i